-11 FIPS 198, The Keyed-Hash Message Authentication Code (HMAC).
+11 FIPS 198, The Keyed-Hash Message Authentication Code (HMAC)

-$^{^{\}rm 12}$ SP 800-185, SHA-3 Derived Functions: cSHAKE, KMAC, TupleHash and ParallelHash.
+12 SP 800-185, SHA-3 Derived Functions: cSHAKE, KMAC, TupleHash, and ParallelHash

-One-Step Key Derivation
+242 4 One-Step Key Derivation

 This section specifies a family of approved key-derivation functions (KDFs) that are executed in a single step; a two-step procedure is specified in Section 5.
-The input to each specified KDF includes the shared secret generated during the execution of a key-establishment scheme specified in [SP 800-56A] or [SP 800-56B], an indication of the desired bit length of the keying material to be output, and, perhaps, other information (as determined by the particular implementation of the key-establishment scheme and/or key-derivation function).
+The input to each specified KDF includes the shared secret Z, an indication of the desired bit length of the keying material to be output, and, perhaps, other information (as determined by the particular implementation of the key-

+247 establishment scheme and/or key-derivation function).

-Implementations of these one-step KDFs depend upon the choice of an auxiliary function H, which can be either 1) an approved hash function, denoted as hash, as defined in [FIPS 180] or [FIPS 202]; 2) HMAC with an approved hash function, hash, denoted as HMAC-hash, and defined in [FIPS 198]; or 3) a KMAC variant, as defined in [SP 800-185].
-Tables 1, 2, and 3 in Section 4.2 describe the possibilities for H, and also include any restrictions on the associated implementation-dependent parameters.
+Implementations of these one-step KDFs depend upon the choice of an auxiliary function H, which can be either: 1) an approved hash function, denoted as hash, as defined in [FIPS 180] or [FIPS 202]; 2) HMAC with an approved hash function, hash, denoted as HMAC-hash and defined in [FIPS 198]; or 3) a KMAC variant, as defined in [SP 800-185].
+Tables 1, 2, and 3 in Section 4.2 describe the possibilities for H and also include any restrictions on the associated implementationdependent parameters.
 H shall be chosen in accordance with the selection requirements specified in Section 7.